NYCPlanning/ann/yearbuilt 2019-11/README.md

 <ol>
 <li><strong>LPC data.</strong> This serves as a base for the file we are creating.
 It
-is derived from LPC's "Individual Landmark and Historic Building Database," available on <a target="_blank" href="https://data.cityofnewyork.us/Housing-Development/LPC-Individual-Landmark-and-Historic-District-Buil/7mgd-s57w">NYC Open Data</a>.</li>
+is derived from LPC's "Individual Landmark and Historic Building Database," available on <a href="https://data.cityofnewyork.us/Housing-Development/LPC-Individual-Landmark-and-Historic-District-Buil/7mgd-s57w">NYC Open Data</a>.</li>
 <li><strong>lpc_dc_buildings_sites.</strong> Landmarks table, from LPC's "Designated and
 Calendared Buildings and Sites."
-Available on <a target="_blank" href="https://data.cityofnewyork.us/Housing-Development/Designated-and-Calendared-Buildings-and-Sites/ncre-qhxs">NYC Open Data</a>.</li>
+Available on <a href="https://data.cityofnewyork.us/Housing-Development/Designated-and-Calendared-Buildings-and-Sites/ncre-qhxs">NYC Open Data</a>.</li>
-<li><strong>PLUTO</strong> We get several fields from PLUTO, including YearBuilt, and NumBldgs, AppDate.</li>
+<li><strong>PLUTO</strong> We get several fields from PLUTO, including YearBuilt, NumBldgs, and AppDate.</li>
 <li><strong>DOB Footprints</strong> We obtain CNSTRCT_YR from footprints, provided it is
 greater than or equal to 1965.</li>
 <li><strong>Housing Development</strong> New buildings and demolitions from the Housing